 This reprint generally retains the section numbers originally created by Congress in the Occupational Safety and Health (OSH) Act of 1970, Pub.
 L. 91-596, 84 Stat 1590.
-This document includes some editorial changes, such as changing the format to make it easier to read, correcting typographical errors, and updating some of the margin version of the OSH Act.
+This document includes some editorial changes, such as changing the format to make it easier to read, correcting typographical errors, and updating some of the margin notes.
+Because Congress enacted amendments to the Act since 1970, this version differs from the original version of the OSH Act.
 It also differs slightly from the version published in the United States Code at 29 U.S.C.
 661 et seq.
 For example, this reprint refers to the statute as the "Act" rather than the "chapter."